Towards automating the Password Game

 Rule 6 Your password must include a month of the year.

 The shortest month is May so I added may to the solution.
+Note that the capital M is a Roman numeral, so I went with the lowercase one.

 Rule 7 Your password must include a roman numeral.